pypy/pypy.org/posts/2022/12/pypy-alive.rst

 Which shows the bug.
 As a small side-note, I thought it was cool that the process of "proving" something in Z3 basically means trying to find an example for the negation of the formula.
-If no counterexample can be found for the negation, the original formula is True.
-If the original formula turns out to be False (like here) we get a nice example that shows the problem to go with it.
+If no counterexample can be found for the negation, the original formula is true.
+If the original formula turns out to be false (like here) we get a nice example that shows the problem to go with it.

-Now of course it's not realistic to hand-translate all the hundreds of unit-tests into Z3 formulas and then ask Z3 to prove the optimizations.
+It's not realistic to hand-translate all the hundreds of unit-tests into Z3 formulas and then ask Z3 to prove the optimizations.
 Instead, we want to have a program that does this for us.